Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Introduction

-Concerning to the variations of the sentinel functional, in \cite{guerrero2007null}, the author consider a functional involving the gradient of the state for a linear heat system, in the same way, Guerrero \cite{guerrero2007controllability} treated the case of the sentinel with the curl of the solution of a Stokes system.
-With regard to wave equation, Alabau-Boussouira \cite{Alabau-Boussouira}, showed the exact controllability, by a reduced number of controls, of coupled cascade systems of PDE’s and the existence of exact insensitizing controls for the scalar wave equation.
+Concerning the variations of the sentinel functional, in \cite{guerrero2007null}, the author considers a functional involving the gradient of the state for a linear heat system, in the same way, Guerrero \cite{guerrero2007controllability} treated the case of the sentinel with the curl of the solution of a Stokes system.
+About the wave equation, Alabau-Boussouira \cite{Alabau-Boussouira}, showed the exact controllability, by a reduced number of controls, of coupled cascade systems of PDE’s and the existence of exact insensitizing controls for the scalar wave equation.
 She gave a necessary and sufficient condition for the observability of abstract-coupled cascade hyperbolic systems by a single observation, the observation operator being either bounded or unbounded.

 A variation of the (exact) control strategy was presented in \cite{bodart1995controls}, where the authors considered an approximated insensitizing problem (called $\epsilon-$insensitizing control) for a nonhomogeneous heat equation.
 We observe that by smoothing the control strategy it was possible to prove in \cite{micuortegateresa2004} positive results where the control domain and observation region do not intersect each other.
 Also in \cite{teresa1997} the author proved insensitizing control results on unbounded domains, in \cite{lissyprivatsimpore2018} the authors treated insensitizing controls for both linear and semilinear heat equation but with a partially unknown domain, finally see \cite{mumingyingao2019} for the semilinear parabolic equation with dynamic boundary conditions.
-It is important to point out that in \cite{tanaka2019} the second author also treated it with a gradient type sentinel associated with the solutions of a nonlinear Ginzburg-Landau equation.
+It is important to point out that in \cite{tanaka2019} the second author also treated it with a gradient-type sentinel associated with the solutions of a nonlinear Ginzburg-Landau equation.